azukauteh/alx-higher_level_programming/0x03-python-data_structures/README.md

 # Python - Data Structures: Lists, Tuples

-This repository contains Python code examples and explanations for two fundamental data structures in Python: lists and tuples.
+This page  contains Python code examples and explanations for two fundamental data structures in Python: lists and tuples.
 The code samples provided demonstrate various operations and manipulations that can be performed on these data structures.

 ## Table of Contents